Sinkasha/Reflections/content/Faltera/Fusilla/Ridgepeak.md

 ---
 publish: true
-modified: 2026-02-17T18:17:15.483-08:00
-cssclasses: ""
+Title: Ridgepeak, Fusilla
+Type: Place
+Blurb:
 ---
 # Ridgepeak

 Mountainous region in northeastern Fusilla.
-Has a temple from [[Characters/NPCs/The Council of Archmages]].
+Has a temple from [[The Council of Archmages]].